spacekookie/website/content/blog/112_p1_primitivism.md

 point out though that the demographic of people coming to this conclusion is already skewed.
-More vulnerable people that are dependent on technology have a different analytical framework and come to radically different solutions (more to that later).
+More vulnerable people that are dependent on technology have a different analytical framework and come to radically different solutions (more on that in a future post).

 It is this narrative that inspired these posts, at least in part.
 I feel that to proclaim to "blow up the internet" (for example) is lazy